By Rebecca Demarest

 After the fabric was cut, I focused on getting the seams of the outer dress sewn at the perfect three-quarter inch width.
 There is a kind of Zen meditation that falls over me while I’m sewing the long, straight lines of a dress.
 I could go forever, pushing the foot pedal and inching forward until I need to stop, rearrange the material and my hands, and then continue forward another foot, two feet.
 Long seams are the easiest and fastest things to sew, so much better than zippers and boning; seams are kind of like stretching before you start strenuous exercise.

 I am in my typical spot in the bleachers at the football game.
-I go to every home game, third section, thirteen rows up, on the left hand side
+I go to every home game, third section, thirteen rows up, on the left hand side of the row with my enormous drum perched like a beached whale on the row in front of me.
+I watch him on the field, offensive first string; him in his spot, me in mine.

-I take a step after him, but can’t decide what to say, what
+I take a step after him, but can’t decide what to say, what would make him turn back to me, how he would respond – a look, gentle, disdainful, sorrowful - so I sigh and let him go.

 While I love wearing corsets, creating one to provide support in a strapless dress is about as fun as trying to reassemble a broken vase when all you have is bubblegum.
 There are so many small pieces of fabric that have to be just right and the boning never wants to bend in the direction that it needs to.
 But even though it takes forever to put the jigsaw together, it is always worth it when you are through.